Jathara Parivartanasana (Reclining Twist Pose) Benefits, How to do, Contraindications

 Benefits of Jathara Parivartanasana A & B or Supine Spinal Twist A & B

-1. Removes Stiffness from Spine and Shoulders
+1. Removes Stiffness from the Spine and Shoulders

-When you first start practicing yoga, your spine and shoulders will be tight.
+When you first start practicing yoga, your spine, and shoulders will be tight.
 Doing this pose will help remove that stiffness.

 2. Stimulates Large Intestines and Elimination